Get started with Apollo Studio

 Go to studio.apollographql.com and click Create an account.

 You can sign up with either your GitHub identity or a username and password.

 Complete the signup flow, which includes:

-In Studio, each graph corresponds to a data graph and its associated GraphQL schema.
+In Studio, each graph has an associated GraphQL schema.
 Your first graph will use your GraphQL server's schema.

 Visit studio.apollographql.com again.
 Now that you have an account, this opens Studio.

 The list of organizations you belong to appears in the left column: